 \subsection{Comparison to the Lasserre hierarchy and the $k$-point bound}

-Both the Lasserre hierarchy and the $k$-point bound of~\S\ref{sec:lass-k-point} are eventually at least as good as the completely positive hierarchy, and so if the latter converges, so do the other two.
+Both the Lasserre hierarchy and the $k$-point bound of~\S\ref{sec:lass-k-point} are eventually at least as good as the completely positive hierarchy, hence if the latter converges, so do the other two.

 \begin{theorem} If~$G = (V, E)$ is a topological graph where~$V$ is a compact Hausdorff space and if~$\omega$ is a Radon measure on~$V$, then~$\lass{r+2}(G) \leq \Delta_{r+3}(G) \leq \gamma_r(G)$ for every~$r \geq 1$. \end{theorem}